languagepals/languagepals.github.io/index.md

 # User Guide

-So far we have here the landing page:
+The user is first welcomed at our landing page:
 ![](landingPage.png)

 This page greets the user and describes the app.
 It also has a Login dropdown with signin and signup links for the user.